 The Kingdom’s students make and enjoy a ‘home-from-home’ where that which is different excites and interests, and that which is familiar comforts and supports.

 We understand the needs of our Muslim staff and students, as well as those of other faiths and beliefs.
-Our food outlets sell halal food and prayer rooms are widely available on campus.
-In addition, there are a number of mosques close to the University and within the city itself, as well as Islamic stores offering adhaan clocks, hijabs, jilbabs, Islamic books, and much more.
+Our food outlets sell halal food, and prayer rooms are widely available on campus.
+In addition, mosques are located close to the University and within the city itself, together with Islamic stores offering adhaan clocks, hijabs, jilbabs, Islamic books, and much more.

 The University has nearly 500 clubs and societies, including the Saudi Students’ Club, the Saudi Scientific Society, the Arab Society, the Islamic Society, the Madinah Society, and many more.

 Students from the Kingdom play and enjoy an active role in the University and the wider community.